This will show you how I solo roleplay (or SoloRPG) my D&D campaign.

 There are three broad parts to solo roleplaying that I want to cover.
 They will probably be familiar to you: dungeon crawling (exploration), roleplaying, and travel.

-I have spit them out like this as I tend to handle them all differently.
+I have split them out like this as I tend to handle them all differently.

 At the moment, dungeon crawling is a big part of my solo roleplaying adventure.